 She completed her undergraduate degree at American University in Psychology and Spanish, earned her Ph.D. in Clinical Psychology at the University of Montana, and completed her Clinical Internship at University of California, San Diego with concentrations in CBT for Psychosis, CBT for Mood Disorders, and General Community Outpatient Psychiatry.
 She held a two-year postdoctoral fellowship in the Massachusetts General Hospital/Harvard Medical School Schizophrenia Clinical and Research Program.

-She has been a faculty member at Massachusetts General Hospital/Harvard Medical School Department of Psychiatry, Dartmouth Medical School and Psychiatric Research Center, and most recently at Boston University, within the Center of Psychiatric Rehabilitation.
-She currently maintains faculty appointments in the BU Departments of Psychological & Brain Sciences and Psychiatry.
+She has been a faculty member at Massachusetts General Hospital/Harvard Medical School Department of Psychiatry, Dartmouth Medical School and Psychiatric Research Center, and most recently at Boston University, within the Center of Psychiatric Rehabilitation and the BU Departments of Psychological & Brain Sciences and Psychiatry.

 Dr. Gottlieb’s research and clinical work has been devoted to the development, dissemination, and implementation of evidence-based psychosocial interventions for individuals with severe psychiatric conditions/serious mental illness.
 Her research has focused on the creation, provision, and evaluation of CBT treatments for persons with schizophrenia, novel interventions for those with first-episode and early psychosis, as well as specialized CBT treatments for trauma and post-traumatic stress disorder (PTSD) for those with severe psychiatric conditions/serious mental illness, and other vulnerable populations.
 In addition to the delivery of multiple national and international training workshops and lectures, Dr. Gottlieb has co-authored treatment manuals, and collaborated on several research projects and numerous papers in these areas.